Setting Bail in a Van Nuys DUI Case

 What Does A Resolution Look Like in a Van Nuys DUI Case?

-You can either do some community service to knock that fine down significantly or you can make payments on the fine depending on your financial status.
+But assuming there's nothing too dangerous to the community and the public going on, you're typically going to be looking at the minimum fine, which is $390.00 plus a penalty assessment of 200%.
+So, that puts it at about $2,000.00.
+You can either do some community service to knock that fine down significantly, or you can make payments on the fine depending on your financial status.
 The reason for the 200% penalty assessment is that's how the courts collect their money.

 They're charging a lot of dollars to be able to run, and that's one area where they get a lot of money.
 You're also probably going to be put on probation for three years.
 You'll have to do an alcohol program.
-There's a three-month, six-month, nine-month, eighteen-month and a thirty-month alcohol program.
+There's a three-month, six-month, nine-month, eighteen-month, and a thirty-month alcohol program.
 All of this is negotiable, again depending on the facts and circumstances of your case and how good your attorney is as far as negotiating on your behalf.

 Other things that you can get as a punishment would be community service, Caltrans, the VIP program, a one-day seminar put on by Mothers Against Drunk Driving.
 They can also have you do the hospital and morgue program, and of course, jail is available on a first offense up to six months in the county jail.

 They take these cases seriously because you're driving with a very heavy vehicle, and you can injure or even kill people.
 So, once you start using alcohol and driving, that's when the courts feel like they need to get involved – take the bull by the horns – and punish you and put in preventive measures against you so that you can't hurt anybody or yourself in the future.